Step-By-Step Guide For Starting A Successful Money-Making Blog

 My website would inexplicably be down throughout the month and I wasn’t notified.
 I had to bring the server issues to their attention.
-Their servers are older and slower than newer ones.
+Their servers were older and slower than newer ones.

 What ultimately made me leave them was after spending hours trying to get help with my site, they said they couldn’t help me and I’d need to purchase a security package for around $300.

-My site speed had tanked, I never knew if my site would be up or down, and they tried to sell me something I didn’t need rather than fixing their server issue.
+My site speed had tanked, I never knew if my site would be up or down, and they tried to sell me something I didn’t need rather than fixing the server issue.